mvhanck/CS371-Term-Project-2022/README.md

 ## Microtheory Files
 There are three files that makeup the MusicRecommenderMt microtheory: songDetails.krf, songPreds.krf, and hornclauses.krf.

-`songDetails.krf` contains the knowledge from Wikidata.
-`songPreds.krf` defines the predicates that our team used to define attributes of songs.
+`songDetails.krf` contains the knowledge from Wikidata. <br / `songPreds.krf` defines the predicates that our team used to define attributes of songs.
 `hornclauses.krf` contains the horn clauses that our team used to reason with the knowledge and ultimately recommend a song.